-Sixers’ Joel Embiid bounces ball of guy’s head, windmill dunks in video of pickup game in Philadelphia
+Sixers’ Joel Embiid bounces ball off guy’s head, windmill dunks in video of pickup game in Philadelphia

 PHILADELPHIA– The off season hasn’t been too long for Philadelphia 76ers’ C Joel Embiid, but he’s finding ways to stay active on the court.